 Icing

 - Add all icing ingredients to a medium bowl, and stir well to combine.
-Drizzle or brush icing over the warm rolls.
+Use a spatula or pour icing over the warm rolls to create a glaze.
 Serve immediately.

 Notes